Swarupreddy4/twilio-voice-call/README.md

 # Twilio Voice AI Agent with WebSocket

-A Spring Boot application that implements a Twilio Voice AI Agent using WebSocket connections for real-time audio streaming and AI-powered voice interactions.
+A Spring Boot application that implements a Twilio Voice AI Agent using WebSocket connections for real-time audio streaming and AI-powered voice interactions, with optional Salesforce integration for contact-driven outbound calls and automatic Task logging.

 ## Features